 But of course, we also had our share of ‘pakiki-fiesta’ (us going to friends’ or relatives’ fiesta).
 This is an event that every foodie should experience.
 It is like a colorful parade of the best (Filipino) food; Hamonado, Embutido, Lumpiang Shanghai, Arroz Valenciana and more.
 Of course, among them is the ever-present Menudo.

 You can find different recipes for Menudo as people cook it differently or add other ingredients to it.
 But Menudo is not Menudo without the liver (and hotdogs..hehe).
 So far there are two kinds of Menudo I know.
 The traditional one I know from my Lola and Mama and the other one that is a bit sour from marinating the meat and liver with calamansi (a small local citrus that is really sour).

 If you ask me which one I prefer, I could not easily give an answer.
 I love Menudo both ways, that is for sure.
 It is more like a mood thing.

-- 500 grams pork, cut into bite-size cubes
+- 1 pound pork - cut into bite-size cubes

-- 4 pieces of hotdogs/sausage, cut into small diagonal slices
+- 4 pieces hotdogs/sausages - cut into small diagonal slices

 - 2 cups water